wlaub/eow/README.md

   </dyno>
 ```

-### TODO: Plaid Block
+### TODO: Verge Block

-It's like a dream block but with custom textures and also if you fast fall into it then you'll dream dash and also maybe gravity could reverse when you do it that way? idk yet.
+It's like a dream block but with custom textures and also if you fast fall into it then you'll dream dash and also maybe gravity could reverse when you do it that way like in that other video game "Verge".

 ## Triggers